Who Is Angela Davis?

 Angela Davis Today

 After spending time traveling and lecturing, Davis returned to teaching.
 She was a professor at the University of California, Santa Cruz, where she taught courses on the history of consciousness, retiring in 2008.

 Davis has continued to lecture at many prestigious universities, discussing issues regarding race, the criminal justice system and women's rights.

-In 2017 Davis was a featured speaker and made honorary co-chair at the Women's March on Washington after Donald Trump's inauguration.
+In 2017, Davis was a featured speaker and made an honorary co-chair at the Women's March on Washington after Donald Trump's inauguration.

 In addition to being a co-founder of Critical Resistance, an organization that aims to end the prison industrial complex, Davis is the author of several books, including Angela Davis: An Autobiography (1974), Women, Race, and Class (1980), Women, Culture and Politics (1989), Are Prisons Obsolete?
 (2003), Abolition Democracy (2005), and The Meaning of Freedom (2012).

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!